Create a Broadcast

-- Log in to our web interface, navigate to the Communicate module > CREATE BROADCAST.
+- Log in to our web interface, navigate to Moments > CREATE BROADCAST.

 - Choose a channel (in this case, SMS),name your broadcast and then add recipients from People or upload your own list of contacts.
 Select the sender and compose a message.
 To personalize your message, use placeholders.
 Click Advanced Options to set message delivery or scheduling.